 Every year, nearly 12% of the U.S. population packs up and relocates.
 While most of these moves are local, in-state moves, approximately one in every six-people moving is headed out of state.
-So, if you find yourself contemplating a long distance move this year, know you aren’t alone; there are approximately 4.7 million other Americans facing an interstate move too.
-People move long distance for several reasons, but some of the most common are not too surprising.
-Many Americans are moving long distances to improve their standard of living, to start a new job or transfer locations, to be closer (or farther away) from family, or to accommodate a change in marital status.
+So, if you find yourself contemplating a move this year, know you aren’t alone; there are approximately 4.7 million other Americans facing an interstate move too.
+People move for several reasons, but some of the most common are not too surprising.
+Many Americans are moving longer distances to improve their standard of living, to start a new job or transfer locations, to be closer (or farther away) from family, or to accommodate a change in marital status.
 Regardless of the reason for an interstate move, moving across state lines is a challenging prospect.

 While plenty of people DIY their move by renting a U-Haul and driving themselves across the country, many opt to hire a professional mover, and for good reason.
-Here are some reasons you might want to consider hiring a long distance moving company:
+Here are some reasons you might want to consider hiring a moving company:

 Moving is already a stressful and overwhelming time.
 In fact, for most people, it’s said to be the 3rd most stressful life event after a family death or divorce.
-On top of all the to-dos that come with any move, a long distance move comes with additional complications like finding housing from afar, swapping out insurance policies, getting a new driver’s license, familiarizing yourself with an unknown city, and more.
+On top of all the to-dos that come with any move, an interstate move comes with additional complications like finding housing from afar, swapping out insurance policies, getting a new driver’s license, familiarizing yourself with an unknown city, and more.
 You already have plenty on your plate to deal with, so why not hire a trusted moving professional to handle the logistics of getting all your belongings safely to your new home?

 Many people who move themselves enlist the help of family or friends to help with loading and unloading the moving truck.
 Unless you’re lucky, you probably aren’t close friends with a whole crew of moving professionals, so trusting inexperienced people to get the job done right could be risky.
 Professional moving companies have trained and skilled employees who know how to get the job done the right way, so there’s less risk of something happening to your belongings.
 Then there’s the liability of driving a moving truck yourself.
 Most people aren’t familiar or comfortable with navigating streets and highways in a massive truck for hundreds or thousands of miles.
 Letting an experience moving company do the driving instead is far less risky; plus, movers carry huge insurance policies just in case something goes wrong.